vengi-voxel/vengi/README.md

 # Running the tests
 The tests need a postgres database named `engine` and a user named `engine` with the password.... `engine` (you can modify them via cvars).
 If no OpenGL or OpenCL context is available, the related tests are skipped.

+# Setup
+## PostgreSQL

+first sudo as postgres default superuser 'postgres' on bash

+`sudo -i -u postgres`

+adding an new new user by typing

+`createuser -s engine`

+create a new database

+`createdb engine`

+now start postgres and add password for these user

+`psql`

+write this statement

+`ALTER USER engine WITH PASSWORD 'engine';`

+For the tests you need a different database called `enginetest`.

 # More information
 For more information, please check out the [wiki](https://gitlab.com/mgerhardy/engine/wikis/home) or the [doxygen](https://mgerhardy.gitlab.io/engine/) documentation.